The Bard's Tale (1985 video game): Critical reception

 Computer Gaming World's Scorpia in 1985 described Bard's Tale as "not to be missed!"
 In 1993 she criticized the game's starting difficulty and single save location, but stated that it had "many points of interest, particularly in the puzzles, and is definitely a game worth getting".
 The game was reviewed in 1986 in Dragon #116 by Hartley and Pattie Lesser in "The Role of Computers" column.
 The reviewers rated the game well, concluding that "Bard's Tale, a game of high adventure ... is one we recommend for your software library."
 The game was revisited in Dragon #120.
 In a subsequent column, the reviewers gave the game 5 out of 5 stars.

 Calling the Commodore 64 version wondrous, Compute!'s Gazette in 1986 stated that while the game's plot and gameplay did not vary from the norm, "its depth of concept and brilliance of execution" did.
 Praising the complex magic system, the magazine concluded that "the greatest danger is not Mangar—it's the likelihood that you'll never be able to tear yourself away from this masterpiece of a game".
 Compute! in 1987 called the Apple IIGS version "unquestionably the most graphically stunning product I have seen on any Apple computer".
 The ZX Spectrum version of The Bard's Tale, released in 1988, was favorably received.
 CRASH said that "the Skara Brae environment is so complex and involves so many different factors that it's hard not to get completely enthralled in your quest" and rated it at 86%.
 Sinclair User rated it at 89%, but noted that it would not appeal to general gameplayers, saying that "The Bard's Tale will enthrall diehard pixie fans [...] but there's too much text, and not enough graphics and animation, to convert the uncommitted."
 Your Sinclair were similarly positive about the game, rating it 9/10.

 Macworld reviewed the Macintosh version of The Bard's Tale, praising the music and gameplay, calling it a "Nice combination of problem solving, combat, and exploration", but criticizing the monochrome graphics and repetitive gameplay, the latter largely directed towards frequent combat.

 The Commodore 64 version of The Bard's Tale was given a 'Sizzler' award and rated at 94% by Zzap!64 magazine, in the 1986 Christmas Special edition.
 Reviewer Sean Masterson called it "the best RPG on the Commodore".
+In 1993, Commodore Force ranked the game at number 13 on its list of the top 100 Commodore 64 games.

-With a score of 7.49 out of 10, in 1988 The Bard's Tale was among the first members of the Computer Gaming World Hall of Fame, honoring those games rated highly over time by readers.
+When reviewing its sequel in 1988, Ahoy!'s AmigaUser described The Bard's Tale as "the all-time classic".
+With a score of 7.49 out of 10, that year The Bard's Tale was among the first members of the Computer Gaming World Hall of Fame, honoring those games rated highly over time by readers.
 In 1990 the game received the seventh-highest number of votes in a survey of readers' "All-Time Favorites".
 In 1996, the magazine named The Bard's Tale the 89th best game ever.